BysGits/future/README.md

 >   npm run deploy:*network name*:token

-## Deploy oracles

-**To deploy specific oracles of tokens, input the name of the token in the variable array in the file deployOracles.js**

-**If the array is empty, it will deploy all the oracles of each tokens in the scripts/data/*network name*/deployedToken.json**

->   npm run deploy:*network name*:oracle

-## Update prices

->   npm run fetch_data

-**To update prices of specific tokens, input the name of the token in the variable array in the file updatePrices.js**

-**If the array is empty, it will update prices of all tokens in the scripts/data/*network name*/deployedToken.json**

->   npm run update_prices:*network name*

 ## Deploy pools

 **To deploy specific pools of tokens, input the name of the token in the variable array in the file deployPools.js**